1. Download the appropriate packages

 Once the key has been added, you can verify the Checkmk package using the following command:

 In some installations the signature check can fail with the following error:

 If this is the case, the most probable cause is that the installed version of

-dpkg-sig does not know how to handle the package’s compression format.
+dpkg-sig does not know how to handle the compression format of the package.